Executive job search is complicated and it can take a long time to land a job you covet and deserve.

 I think it would be safe to say that most job seekers don’t know how to navigate ATS successfully.
 Many don’t know they exist, let alone how to deal with them.

 More about ATS in my post, Executive Resume ATS (Applicant Tracking Systems): What You Need To Know.

 Don’t give up on job boards entirely.
-Job descriptions are very helpful for your industry and company research.
+The job descriptions you find there are very helpful for your industry and company research.

 5. You Have Little To No Social Proof To Back Up Your Personal Brand Claims